csingley/ofxtools/docs/client.rst

 instance with the relevant connection parameters.

 Using the configured ``OFXClient`` instance, make a request by calling the relevant method, e.g. ``OFXClient.request_statements()``.
-Pass username/password as the first two positional arguments.
-Any remaining positional arguments are parsed as requests; simple data containers for each statement (`StmtRq`, `CcStmtRq`, etc.) are provided for this purpose.
+Provide the password as the first positional argument; any remaining positional arguments are parsed as requests.
+Simple data containers for each statement (``StmtRq``, ``CcStmtRq``, etc.) are provided for this purpose.
 Options follow as keyword arguments.

 The method call therefore looks like this: